keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/architecture.md

 When the host scans a QR code and claims the key, it shouldn't do anything more than simply reflect that the key has been used.
 It shouldn't transfer $NEAR to anyone or create any accounts and should be a lightweight transaction on-chain.

-### No wifi is needed at the door.
+### Attendees are not required to have wifi at the door.
-> Existing NFT ticketing solutions requires wifi for attendees to burn the NFT ticket at the door.
+> Attendees are not required to have wifi at the door.
+Existing NFT ticketing solutions requires wifi for attendees to burn the NFT ticket at the door.

 If the actual ticket is simply a private key that has been turned into a QR code, the attendee only needs to keep the webpage open on their phone or take a screenshot in order to gain entry to the event.
 This eliminates the need for everyone to have wifi as only the hosts that are scanning need wifi to claim the keys.

-### NFT POAP minted on-demand
+### NFT POAP available for attendees
-> An optional NFT POAP can be minted on-demand for each user that attends the event.
+> Users that choose to onboard will receive a Proof-of-Attendence NFT.

 In order to allow attendees to receive a wallet and an NFT, the key should be multi-use.
 The first use is a `null` method that gets claimed once they've been scanned by the host.
 After they've attended, they can claim the key once more and receive $NEAR as well as an NFT.